 Once the previous two steps have been completed it is important to educate your team.
 Business owners are ultimately responsible for the actions of their employees when it comes to intellectual property violations – and it is the business which suffers should one occur.
 Routine sessions highlighting key risks, reporting and safeguarding procedures will reduce the risk of an IP infringement occurring.

-If you need assistance as relates to avoiding intellectual property violation, contact our team to discuss next steps.
+If you need assistance related to avoiding intellectual property violations, contact our team to discuss the next steps.

 What are the consequences of intellectual property violations?

 Most intellectual property violations fall under civil law – which in essence concern the legal arbitration of interests between businesses and individuals.
 Some intellectual property violations can fall under criminal law (e.g., counterfeiting) – which results in criminal sanctions and punishments.

 Civil law and intellectual property law are typically restorative.
 What this means is that should a dispute reach trial, the judge would typically seek to restore the IP owner to the state they would have been in should the violation never have occurred.
 In these instances, a successfully fought claim would likely result in damages awards equal to lost revenue, and costs.

 As an intellectual property law firm, we seek to resolve disputes that arise from intellectual property violations before trial to minimise the disruption that businesses encounter.

 Ultimately, when an IP dispute occurs it is in each party’s best interest to resolve it as quickly and cost-effectively as possible.
 Engaging with intellectual property specialists, such as ourselves, is the best way to minimise the impact of a dispute arising from an IP violation.

 Below we outline the process we undertake as it relates to intellectual property disputes in more detail.